 There are many common injuries associated with Raleigh truck crashes ranging from mild to fatal.
 Some of those are:

 Whiplash is an injury to the neck caused by a sudden and forceful back-and-forth motion, such as in a car accident.
 Symptoms of whiplash can include headaches, dizziness, neck pain and stiffness, shoulder discomfort, and tingling or numbness in the arms.

-Some of the most common broken bones after truck accidents includes fractures to arms, legs, ribs and the spine.
+Some of the most common broken bones after truck accidents include fractures to arms, legs, ribs, and the spine.
 In extreme cases, surgeries may be needed to repair more serious fractures.